mesosphere/dcos-docs-site/pages/1.8/usage/cli/command-reference/index.md

 # dcos

     Description:
-        The Mesosphere Datacenter Operating System (DC/OS) spans all of the machines in your datacenter or cloud and treats them as a single, shared set of resources.
+        The Mesosphere Distributed Cloud Operating System (DC/OS) spans all of the machines in your datacenter or cloud and treats them as a single, shared set of resources.

     Usage: